 Your inside leg is the distance from the lowest part of your crotch to the bottom of your hem.
 In terms of how long you like your trouser legs.
 No-break sees your trouser hem sit above your shoe, a half-break means the hem touches the top of your shoe, creating a single kink in the fabric at the front.
 A full-break sees the sitting more heavily on the front of your shoe, creating a fabric fold that runs right around your trouser hem.
 Not sure which one to go for?
 We recommend a half-break – it’s a clean, classic look suitable for any occasion.

 How to buy a hat online

 You’d think measuring around your head would be an easy job, but you’d be surprised how many guys get it wrong.
-Take an accurate measurement for a hat by positioning the tape measure in the centre of your forehead and taking the tape around the circumference of your skull.
+Take an accurate measurement for a hat or cap by positioning the tape measure in the centre of your forehead and taking the tape around the circumference of your skull.
 If you’ve got it right, the tape should pass a fraction above your ears.

 Take care not to hold the tape too tight – you’re looking for a comfortable fit, not a headache.
 If you find your head measurement falls between sizes, it’s always best to go for the size up, rather than buy a smaller hat.
 You can buy special self-adhesive hat tape to apply to the inside band if you want your hat to fit a little more snugly.

 Tips for different body shapes